justdmitry/TonLib.NET/README.md

 ![Sample](README_sample.png)

-⚠ All `Execute` requests are synchronous for now.
-Help is wanted to make them asynchronous.
+⚠ `Execute` requests are not truly asynchronous now - calls to tonlib are synchronous, and only waiting between them is a reason for 'async'.
+Help is wanted to make `Execute` really asynchronous.

 ## Installing dependencies and running a demo